 Hot Season (March to August): Hot season means 30-plus-degree heat all the time and high humidity, with longs hours of sunshine and very little cloud cover.
 Though it rains in Koh Samui starting in May, it's usually in the form of short showers.
 This is the best time for snorkeling, diving, and kayaking and your best chance to spot whale sharks.

 Rainy Season (September to November): The off-peak season in Koh Samui coincides with the monsoon season, when strong tropical storms hit the island regularly.
-September is still relatively dry, but during October and November, it can rain for several days in a row-though there are usually many breaks in between, when the sun still comes out, so you can head to the beach to work on your tan.
+September is still relatively dry, but during October and November, it can rain for several days in a row, though there are usually many breaks in between, when the sun still comes out, so you can head to the beach to work on your tan.
+But for many people, a raging tropical storm is exciting, peaceful, and the perfect excuse to catch up on a good book while having views of the downpour from a dry, covered balcony.
 Many kayaking and snorkeling tour companies close during this season, as the waters get rough, and the Angthong Marine Park, a nature reserve, does not allow visitors in November and December.

 Cheapest Time to Visit Koh Samui